johnbosco35/CBT_quiz/README.md

 ### How to format code snippet

-In the Xeven Quiz App, code snippets are pieces of code represented as text.
+In the johnbosco35 Quiz App, code snippets are pieces of code represented as text.
 To make them look nice and readable, we use an npm package called **`prismjs`**.
 This tool highlights the code with different colors so that it stands out and is easy to understand.

 To display code correctly, we need to pay attention to the spaces and how the code is structured, just like we do with the existing questions.
 This way, the code will appear neatly formatted and will be easier for users to read and comprehend.